kevinwang09/blogdown-website/content/academic_activities/_index.md

 + 2017 International Conference In Robust Statistics
 + 2016 Australian Statistical Conference

-# Community {#community}
+# Community Services {#community}

-As of 2021, I am the Communication Officer for the [Statistical Society of Australia Victorian Branch](https://www.statsoc.org.au/Victoria).
-I am responsible for the social media accounts and email communications for the Branch.
-I also sit on the Events and Scholarship committees.
+I have served on the Council of the Statistical Society of Australia NSW (in 2022) and Victorian Branch (in 2021).
+I was responsible for managing social media accounts, email communications and organising workshops and network events.

-During my undergraduate and postgraduate studies, I held various positions at the [Sydney University Mathematics Society](https://usydsums.wordpress.com/) and [Sydney University Statistics Society](https://www.facebook.com/USYDStatSoc/), including the executive President position.
+During my undergraduate and postgraduate studies, I held various positions at the [Sydney University Mathematics Society](https://usydsums.org/) and [Sydney University Statistics Society](https://www.facebook.com/USYDStatSoc/), including the executive President position.
 I was an active contributor for the outreach programs at the University of Sydney.
 Since 2014, I have given various talks about mathematics to high school students.
 My most recent talk can be found here: https://kevinwang09.github.io/brussel_sprouts/.